 Let’s try “budget” in a sentence again.
 “I’d love to go see that movie with you.
 I’ve budgeted $100 for entertainment this month.
 Please let it be my treat!”
 Better, yes?

-8 Steps to Building a Better Budget
+8 Steps To Building a Better Budget

 Unfortunately, many of us freeze at the thought of putting together a budget.
 How much are my actual bills?
 What about irregular income?
 What if I learn something bad about my finances through budgeting?

-Take a deep breath, people.
-With the advent of online programs, budgeting has never been easier.
+There’s good news: With the advent of online programs, budgeting has never been easier.
 No longer is it necessary to fill pages with chicken scratch or have an accounting degree to put together a working and functional budget.

-With this step-by-step budgeting guide, you’ll be on top of your finances in no time at all!
+With this step-by-step budgeting guide, you’ll be on top of your finances in no time at all.